 In the Education, describe in detail your college and/or university training, giving areas of study and degrees from each school attended.
 Specify if you have studied abroad.
 Include awards and honours, as well as educational qualifications, trade or recreational courses, did part-time or full time, internships and membership in professional organizations.

 List any skills you may possess, e.g. if you have a commercial driver’s license, how many words per minute you type, etc. You may add positions of responsibility you held and any volunteer work.

 Also, include such items as foreign language fluency with reference to the spoken and written levels, computer skills and hobbies.

-Thai employers are interested whether you are capable of doing the job.
+Thai employers are interested in whether you are capable of doing the job.
 So, make your Thailand CV/resume more effective and emphasize what you have to offer to the employer.
 Describe your jobs in the active voice.
-Use power words and action verbs to describe your achievements, such as contributed, organized, trained, managed, developed, coordinated, accomplish, achieved, analyzed, delegated, established etc. Bullet point these at the start of a sentence for maximum impact.
+Use power words and action verbs to describe your achievements, such as contributed, organized, trained, managed, developed, coordinated, accomplish, achieved, analyzed, delegated, established etc. Bullet points these at the start of a sentence for maximum impact.

 Provide examples that fit the job, to illustrate your achievements.
 Extracurricular activities are considered of great importance in Thailand so, list all your apprenticeships, holiday work and student jobs you did.
 Where possible, mention the number of employees for which you had been responsible.